Adzz/parfait/README.md

 Problems:

 1. Calling into infrastructure when we really want to call an action?
+I.e. bit weird that we call infrastructure to just call an action which calls infrastructure again.
+Could we get rid of actions?
+Does infrastructure orchestrate many actions, or does it just interface with the rest of the world, sanitize params etc, then send the correct data to application.
-2. Actions does now about infrastructure, it calls for data from it, it's just about whether we want to decouple that from the specifics of the implementations (spoiler we do).
-Actions not knowing about
+2. Actions does know about infrastructure, it calls for data from it, it's just about whether we want to decouple that from the specifics of the implementations (spoiler we do).
+Actions not knowing about infrastructure makes no sense if it needs to get data from the db.
+All you can do is decouple the specifics of how / which db behind a wrapper of some sort.